JedidiahMiller/my-http/README.md

 # My HTTP

 This is a project to build an HTTP server from scratch.
-The goal is simply to be able to communicate with a web browser.
+The goal is simply to access something via a web browser.

+## Running

 To run this project, clone it and run `make run`.
 It is currently set up to serve "Hello world!" at 127.0.0.1:80.
 You can test this using `curl 127.0.0.1:80`.

+It will serve the `public` directory at the root of the server.

 Read about the project [here](https://blog.jedidiahwademiller.com/blog/building-http-from-scratch/)